qgis/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 GRASS modules and functionalities.

-A complete list of GRASS modules available in the graphical Toolbox in QGIS version |CURRENT| is available in the GRASS wiki at https://grasswiki.osgeo.org/wiki/GRASS-QGIS_relevant_module_list.
+A complete list of GRASS modules available in the graphical Toolbox in QGIS is available in the GRASS wiki at https://grasswiki.osgeo.org/wiki/GRASS-QGIS_relevant_module_list.

 It is also possible to customize the GRASS Toolbox content.
 This procedure is